Masterminds/semver/README.md

 ### Wildcards In Comparisons

 The `x`, `X`, and `*` characters can be used as a wildcard character.
-This works for all comparison operators.
+This works for all comparison operators except the strict operators.
 When used on the `=` operator it falls back to the patch level comparison (see tilde below).
 For example,

 * `1.2.x` is equivalent to `>= 1.2.0, < 1.3.0`